jnnycn007/pc-nrfconnect-docs/api_reference.md

 # API reference

-This page documents API requirements for developing apps for nRF Connect for Desktop.
+This page documents API usage when developing apps for nRF Connect for Desktop.

 ## Minimal API requirements